freginold/thinIt/README.md

 # thinIt
-thinIt is a very basic JavaScript/CSS minifier written in Python 2.7.12.
+thinIt is a basic JavaScript/CSS minifier written in Python.

 ## Syntax: